 The Council is currently maintaining an under-borrowed position subject to a minimum investment balance of £10m.
-This means that the capital borrowing need (the Capital Financing Requirement), has not been fully funded with loan debt as cash supporting the Council's reserves, balances and cash flow has been used as a temporary measure.
-This has been a prudent approach as investment returns have been low and counterparty risk is still an issue that needs to be considered, however, this strategy has a limited lifespan and only delays, rather than removes, the borrowing required to support our Capital plans.
+This means that the capital borrowing need, (the Capital Financing Requirement), has not been fully funded with loan debt, as cash supporting the Authority's reserves, balances and cash flow has been used as a temporary measure.
+This strategy is prudent as medium and longer dated borrowing rates are expected to fall from their current levels once prevailing inflation concerns are addressed by tighter near-term monetary policy.
+That is, gilt yields and PWLB rates fall back over the next 3 years, as inflation continues to fall through the remainder of 2023 and into 2024.

-Against this background and the risks within the economic forecast, caution will be adopted with the 2023/24 treasury operations.
+Against this background and the risks within the economic forecast, caution will be adopted with the 2024/25 treasury operations.
 The S151 Officer will monitor interest rates in financial markets and adopt a pragmatic approach to changing circumstances:

-- if it was felt that there was a significant risk of a sharp FALL in borrowing rates, then borrowing will be postponed. - if it was felt that there was a significant risk of a much sharper RISE in borrowing rates than that currently forecast, perhaps arising from an increase in central rates in the USA and UK, an increase in world economic activity, or a sudden increase in inflation risks, then the portfolio position will be re-appraised.
-Most likely, fixed rate funding will be drawn whilst interest rates are lower than they are projected to be in the next few years.
+- if it was felt that there was a significant risk of a sharp FALL in borrowing rates, then borrowing will be postponed. - if it was felt that there was a significant risk of a much sharper RISE in borrowing rates than that currently forecast, fixed rate funding may be drawn whilst interest rates are lower than they are projected to be in the next few years.